ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Let's explore an imaginary (but quite typical) situation.
 Say you have a "software project": a big pile of code, and some kind of "task tracker" used to plan a work upon this code.
 At the beginning of a new week you choose a single "task" from this tracker and start to work on it.
-This task has already been estimated and split into a simple, straightforward-looking checklist.
+This task has already been "estimated" and split into a simple, straightforward-looking checklist.

 ![An original task](/images/fractals-vs-lists/1.png)